-Daily upkeep of natural tresses can often become a stressor in the household.
-Children are often left to think something is wrong with their hair, asking themselves why are all things pertaining to their hair such a big deal?
+Maintaining natural tresses often become a stressor.
+Children feel like something is wrong with their hair asking themselves why their hair is such a big deal?

 Chances are your friends, co-workers, and foes with Afro textured hair have not cut their hair.